The Crucible: Characters (in order of appearance)

 The Parris family slave, Tituba was brought by Parris from Barbados when he moved to Salem and has served him since.
 Using her knowledge of herbs and magic, she has been secretly helping Abigail and her friends make love potions, and even conducts a seance on behalf of Ann Putnam.
 After being framed for witchcraft, she confesses and is subsequently imprisoned with Sarah Good.
 By the fourth act, she has been driven mad by the harsh conditions and her ending is unknown.
+(In reality, she was released without charge after a year of imprisonment; additionally, she is thought to have been of Native American ancestry (possibly from modern Venezuela), not of African ancestry.)